Year 11 Revision Strategies

 The GCSE revision schedule will be issued to students in due course, but we've also provided links to recordings of GCSE Maths exams being answered, and they can be found HERE.

-Please understanding that a student's final grade is THEIR RESPONSIBILITY.
+Please understanding that a student's final grade is their responsibility.
 Our teachers always go above and beyond to support students in a wide variety of ways, but students get the grade they deserve.
-We expect them to put in significant revision effort as exams approach, seek out teachers for help (during breaks and lunches when we deliberately make ourselves available) and wrestle with challenging content rather than focus on content they already grasp.
+We expect them to put in significant revision effort as exams approach, seek out teachers for help (during breaks and lunches when we deliberately make ourselves available) and wrestle with challenging content rather than focus on content they already understand.
 If they do this, they will succeed, but just turning up to class isn't enough around exam time.
 Students will need to put in significant personal revision time in order to achieve those target grades, and no teacher, friend or family member can do revision for them - it has to be them working to fill the gaps that exist in their brain.

 If you have any questions about exam support for your son/daughter, please contact Mr Jones (s.jones@denemagna.gloucs.sch.uk) or contact your son/daughter's Maths teacher.